 A review of the top ten taxable property owners in the Project Area for fiscal year 2006-07 was conducted.
 A list of the top ten property owners for the Project Area, and the number of parcels attributed to each owner, are presented on Table 4 of the tax increment projection.
-Of the top ten taxpayers in the Project Area, only one has filed any assessment appeals that are currently pending.
-The number one taxpayer, Comcast of California has a pending appeal on each of its three parcels and is appealing its combined 2005-06 value of \$62,595,819.
-See Section IV F for more detail.
-The table below illustrates the values and percentage of total and incremental value within the Project Area that is attributable to the top ten taxpayers.
+One of the top ten taxpayers in the Project Area has an assessment appeal that is currently pending.
+The table below illustrates the values and percentages of total and incremental values attributable to the top ten taxpayers within the Project Area.

-Table E Top Ten Taxpayer Assessed Values by Project Area
+Table E Top Ten Taxpayer Assessed Values

-Top 10 Taxpayers Project Area Top 10 Taxpayers % of Project Area Top 10 Taxpayers % of Combined Assessed Value Assessed Value Assessed Value Incremental Value Incremental Value \$186,813,181 \$3,354,245,959 5.57% \$1,380,707,189 13.53%
+Top 10 Taxpayers Combined Assessed Value Project Area Top 10 Taxpayers % of Project Area Top 10 Taxpayers % of Assessed Value Assessed Value Incremental Value Incremental Value \$129,232,021 \$674,673,325 19.15% \$312,237,676 41.39%